 How many vegetables and fruit can I eat?

 Your two hands cupped together is a good guide for the portion of non-starchy vegetables like carrots, broccoli, beetroot, cauliflower or eggplant.
 Tip – choose vegetables from all the colours of the rainbow.
 Each colour provides a different range of nutrients.
 Frozen and canned vegetables and fruit are great options too.

 How many grain foods and starchy vegetables can I eat?

-A closed fist is a good guide for a portion of starchy carbohydrate foods like taro, potato, rice, banana and bread.
-Tip – if you want more than one carbohydrate in your meal, reduce the size of each one, so the total is the size of one fist
+A closed fist is a good guide for a portion of starchy carbohydrate foods like taro, potato, kumara, rice, pasta and bread.
+Tip – if you want more than one carbohydrate in your meal, reduce the size of each one, so the total is the size of one fist.

 How many legumes can I eat?